Alzheimer’s and Dementia Behavior Management

 Brain disease often disrupts the sleep-wake cycle.
 Alzheimer’s patients may have wakefulness, disorientation, and confusion beginning at dusk and continuing throughout the night.
 This is called “sundowning.”

 There are two aspects to sundowning.
 First, confusion, over-stimulation, and fatigue during the day may result in restlessness at night.
-And second, some Alzheimer's patients have fear of the dark, perhaps because of the lack of familiar daytime noises and activity.
+And second, some Alzheimer’s patients develop a fear of the dark, perhaps because of the lack of familiar daytime noises and activity.
 The patient may seek out security and protection at night to alleviate this discomfort.

 Tips to reduce nighttime restlessness